Chemical fire breaks out in Hurricane Laura's wake; Louisiana governor says "shelter in place"

 The city of Sulphur said in a Facebook post it was "issuing a shelter in place until further notice" because of the dangerous cloud created by the chemicals.

-BioLab's Lake Charles plant was built in 1979 and manufactures trichloroisocyanuric acid, chlorinating granules and other chemicals used in such household cleaners as Comet bleach scrub and pool chlorine powder.
+BioLab's Lake Charles plant was built in 1979 and manufactures trichloroisocyanuric acid, chlorinating granules and other chemicals used in such household cleaners as Comet bleach scrub and chlorine powder for swimming pools.

 Both trichloroisocyanuric acid and chlorine are potentially acutely toxic to people and animals if ingested or inhaled.
 Chlorine gas, which can appear in the air as a greenish yellow cloud, was used as a chemical weapon in World War 1.
 It is a potent irritant to the eyes, throat and lungs.